 Financial exploitation has been called “the crime of the 21st century” with one study suggesting that older Americans lost at least $2.9 billion to financial exploitation in 2010 by a broad spectrum of perpetrators, including persons they know and trust, as well as strangers.
 Cognitive impairment diminishes the ability of some older adults to make financial decisions and to detect frauds and scams.
-Here is an example, for instance, of potential elder exploitation by a local insurance agent.

 Elder exploitation cases tend to be complex and can be difficult to investigate and prosecute.
-Elders can lose their life savings and can have little to no opporunity to gain them back, which means they may receive inadequate health care as they age and they may lose the ability to live independently due to lack of funds.
+Elders can lose their life savings and can have little to no opportunity to gain them back, which means they may receive inadequate health care as they age and they may lose the ability to live independently due to lack of funds.
 Medicaid, which is our social safety net for health care, is not very good at paying for care at home as we age.

 What is Elder Financial Exploitation?

-Financial exploitation is the fraudulent or otherwise illegal, unauthorized, or improper actions by a caregiver, fiduciary, or other individual in which the resources of an older person are used by another for personal profit or gain; or actions that result in depriving an older person of the benefits, resources, belongings, or assets to which they are entitled.
+Financial exploitation is the fraudulent or otherwise illegal, unauthorized, or improper actions by a caregiver, fiduciary, or another individual in which the resources of an older person are used by another for personal profit or gain; or actions that result in depriving an older person of the benefits, resources, belongings, or assets to which they are entitled.
 We have more on elder financial exploitation in Florida, which discusses the elements of exploitation and penalties therefrom.
 To summarize, Florida law says that the elements necessary to establish that an elder or disabled person has been subject to exploitation are:

 - the victim was a vulnerable adult;